flux-gui/flux-gui/doc/adr/0013-acceptance-testing-strategy.md

 ## Problem

-As part of the Core Reloaded Project we have removed the existing acceptance tests within the Weave GitOps Core repo.
+As part of the Core Reloaded Project we have removed the existing acceptance tests within the Flux-GUI Core repo.
 With the removal of a large number of `gitops` CLI commands, this is a good opportunity to evaluate the testing strategy for the short-mid term.
 This decision aims to codify discussions around the short/mid-term goals of acceptance testing (or lack thereof) within the GitOps Core product.

 Clear the Way aims to provide a new foundation for the future development of the gitops core product, and therefore much of the existing CLI functionality has been removed and a new approach taken to how we interact with Flux.
 This resulted in a lack of clarity regarding the purpose and direction of the existing acceptance test, which along with a number of issues with the tests themselves lead to the decision to remove all existing acceptance tests.